suxinde2009/soundhelix/soundhelix/doc/README.txt

 Currently SoundHelix features some basic music creation abilities and a MIDI player, which can access any MIDI resource accessible to Java.
 Note that some external MIDI software is required for playback.
-This can be any MIDI software or hardware which can be accessed using a MIDI driver.
+This can be any MIDI software or hardware which can be accessed using a MIDI driver on your platform.

 SoundHelix does not provide any internal sound playback capabilities.